subluminal-byte/mpv-config-video-image-viewer/README.md

 https://mpv.io/manual/master/#files-on-windows

 Requirements:
-mpv with lua enabled, youtube-dl installed and in PATH.
+mpv with lua enabled, youtube-dl or yt-dlp installed and in PATH.
 For OS Linux is preferred but most of these settings can be tweaked and used in Windows/Mac. ffmpeg should also be installed.
 And GIMP if you want to use the custom keybindings in mpvi/input.conf.
 I'm sure I'm forgetting something.
 It'll come to me when I'm asleep.

 Copy the mpvi and mpv to inside ~/.config. mpv is for mpv as video player. mpvi for mpv as image viewer.